slime-lang/phoenix_slime/README.md

 This library also includes two `mix` tasks:

-`mix phoenix.gen.html.slime`
+`mix phx.gen.html.slime`
-`mix phoenix.gen.layout.slime`
+`mix phx.gen.layout.slime`

-The first task creates a html resource in the same way `phoenix.gen.html` does with the exception that all files are `.slime` files instead of `.eex` files.
+The first task creates a html resource in the same way `phx.gen.html` does with the exception that all files are `.slime` files instead of `.eex` files.

-The second task creates a new `web/templates/layout/app.html.slime` with the exact same content as the `app.html.eex` file.
+The second task creates a new `lib/APP_web/templates/layout/app.html.slime` with the exact same content as the `app.html.eex` file.
 Do not forget to remove the old `app.html.eex` file.